mnot/I-D/variants/draft.md

 # The "Variants" HTTP Header Field

-The `Variant` HTTP response header field is used to indicate what other representations are available for a given resource at the time that the response is produced.
+The `Variants` HTTP response header field is used to indicate what other representations are available for a given resource at the time that the response is produced.

 ~~~
 Variants        = 1#variant